tyson-swetnam/bighorns/qgis/README.md

 # QGIS

-In QGIS I used the [Point Sampling Tool](https://plugins.qgis.org/plugins/pointsamplingtool/) to sample the spatial locations of the ~60,000 sheep observations
+In QGIS I used the [Point Sampling Tool](https://plugins.qgis.org/plugins/pointsamplingtool/) to sample geographic features for the ~60,000 observations.
+In order to sample solar radiation models by hourly output I wrote a python shell script to loop through the dataset and sample each observation for each hour of each particular day.

-To calculate the heat load index I am using my `Sol` distributed computing method as well as a r.sun.hourly scripting.
+To help calculate the heat load index I am using my `Sol` distributed computing method as well as a r.sun.hourly scripting.

 I will [point sample](https://pvanb.wordpress.com/2010/02/15/sampling-raster-values-at-point-locations-in-qgis/)  each GPS collar location for the monthly summed global irradiation and hours of insolation, in addition to calculating the heat index of the site, and topographic metrics